TIBCOSoftware/labs-air/docs-src/content/en/docs/users-guide/Manage-Device-Groups/index.md

 The following steps will guide you through the creation  and management of device groups.
 A device group represent a number of edge devices controlled and managed by the Edgex platform.

+Please note that device groups are auto registered by default and you will need to manage them manually only if they are not enabled for auto registration.

 ## Prerequisites

 #### Prerequisite 1: Edgex